EbrahimHamama815/Google_Capstone_Project_Cyclistic_Bike-share_Analysis/README.md

 ## :page_facing_up: Task Summary

-   A bike sharing company, The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+   Cyclistic, a bike sharing company, The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Although the pricing flexibility helps Cyclistic attract more customers.

+Design marketing strategies aimed at converting casual riders into annual members.

+## :clipboard: Approach

+Using googles data analytics process 5 phases we begin with:

+### :interrobang: Ask:

+1. How do annual members and casual riders use Cyclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

+### :inbox_tray: Prepare:

+• Download the data sets from the https://divvy-tripdata.s3.amazonaws.com/index.html site.
+•